 Our cold, leftover slice of pizza came in handy for more than just satisfying our hunger pains at 4 AM.
 We used the cold slice to derive the area for a slice-like portion of a circle in polar coordinates.

 When doing problems with polar coordinates, we can use the formula

 All we have to do is put in the correct values for α and β and the correct function for f(θ).

-We promised before, when talking about triangles, that you would have the power to derive any area equation you needed.
+We promised before, when talking about triangles, that we'd have the power to derive any area equation we could possibly need.
 If you forget this formula, don't panic.
 Just recreate it.
 Remember that each tiny slice is like a fraction of circle, so the area of the region is

 Cancel the π's and move the fraction in front of the integral, and there's the formula:

 To find the area of a region in between two polar graphs, we can do it the hard way by adding areas directly.
-But we like to work smarter instead of harder.
-We are going find the larger area and subtract the smaller area.
+We like to work smarter instead of harder, though, by subtracting the smaller area from the larger area.